-•FOR SPOUSE OF 60/30 EMPLOYEE
+FOR SPOUSE OF 60/30 EMPLOYEE

-- If employee's annuity began after 2001, spouse can receive full annuity at 60 or any age with minor or disabled child in care - If employee's annuity began before January 1, 2002, spouse will receive the same tier I reduction as the employee until both are 62
+If the employee's annuity began after 2001, spouse can receive full annuity at 60 or any age with minor or disabled child in care

-- If employee annuity awarded at age 62 before January 1, 2002, spouse can receive full annuity at age 60 or at any age with minor or disabled child in care. - In order for a spouse to qualify for benefits based on caring for a child, the child must be under 18 or have become disabled before age 22. - A child in care does not receive his or her own payment. - If employee was awarded a disability annuity, has attained age 60, and has 30 years of service, the spouse can receive a full annuity at age 60, regardless of whether the employee annuity began before 2002, as long as the spouse's annuity beginning date is after 2001. - When tier I is recomputed at age 62 for the spouse of an employee who retired before 2002 on a reduced annuity, the age reduction is ordinarily not eliminated.
-Instead, the spouse tier I is reduced by the number of months under full retirement age.
+- In order for a spouse to qualify for benefits based on caring for a child, the child must be under 18 or have become disabled before age 22. - A child in care does not receive his or her own payment. - If employee was awarded a disability annuity, has attained age 60, and has 30 years of service, the spouse can receive a full annuity at age 60, regardless of whether the employee annuity began before 2002, as long as the spouse's annuity beginning date is after 2001.